Boozhoo/Hello!

 Community

-NASA is primarily a space of community and belonging for Native American students at the University of Michigan.
-It hosts/sponsors informal and formal events.
+NASA serves as a vital space of community and belonging for Native American students at the University of Michigan.
+It organizes and sponsors a variety of events, both informal and formal, to foster connection and support.

 Powwow